 Many Black moves are better.
 32… Kh8 for instance is quite decent.
 But Black has a stronger option.

-A famous Back Rank Mate combination to finish with
+A famous Combination to Finish with

 The next (and last) example we are going to study has a bit of a polemical history, as it was first known to be a real game played around 1920 between a player called Adams and a more famous one, Carlos Torre.
 However, this game was probably never actually played, and is therefore “only” a beautiful study.
 It is nevertheless a famous and beautiful example of playing several deflection moves to achieve a Back Rank Mate.